-Witnesses describe chaos during Boulder grocery store massacre: He just ‘started shooting’
+Boulder grocery store massacre described by witnesses as chaos: He just 'started shooting'

 Witnesses who were inside the King Soopers grocery store in Boulder, Colo., on Monday during the mass shooting described a chaotic scene after a man walked into the store armed with some kind of rifle, and without saying a word, opened fire.